Alccemist/ArcheanScreens/README.md

-# ArcheanVirtualScreens
+# ArcheanScreens
-For the game "Archean" — personal repository to track my learning experience with XenonCode and its applications in virtual screens.
+For the game "Archean" — this is my personal repository to track my learning experience with screens and XenonCode.

-Requires full game.
-Comes with a save that has everything wired.
+- Requires full game for dashboard interaction.

-Gotta troubleshoot why I can't push from vs code lmfao
+- Comes with example in parent folder "worlds".
+Worlds folder inserted into Archean-data -> server